Sneak peek: A few holiday tips for parents to help you and your kids enjoy the season.

 Have a pre-event debriefing

-It may sound like you are part of an elite air force squadron, but really this is just a fancy way of saying: set clear expectations.
+It may sound like you are part of an elite air force squadron, but this is just a fancy way of saying: set clear expectations.
 This doesn’t have to be all rules and regulations (although I usually include some of those), but the idea is to have a few minutes of calm before the big holiday event to sit down with your kids.
 During this sit-down, you can explain what’s going to happen at this event, the timeline (i.e., when are we opening presents!), who will be there, etc. Kids love routine and it helps them to know when something big is happening that is outside the normal routine.
 This also helps clarify any rules beforehand so there isn’t any confusion about expectations.

 Example: Your family is going over to grandma’s house for Christmas dinner.
-You might explain to the kids who all will be there, any big events that are happening and your expectations regarding dinner behavior, consumption of sweets, etc. This is also a good time to remind kids what happens when it’s time to leave or if there are any rules of the house they should be aware of.
+You might explain to the kids who will be there, any big events that are happening and your expectations regarding dinner behavior, consumption of sweets, etc. This is also a good time to remind kids what happens when it’s time to leave or if there are any rules of the house they should be aware of.

 Related reading: Surprisingly Helpful Calming Activities for Super-active Kids